slifin/beeline-php/README.md

 // You get the point, you can use PHP to manipulate the data
 ```

-Traditional query builders will let you down if you try to do many of the arbitary operations above
+Traditional query builders will let you down once you leave their implemented manipulation methods

 #### Reusable